Alexandria History Museum at The Lyceum

-Park for free in our parking lot while visiting The Lyceum and nearby museums or use metered parking on the street.
+Park for free in our parking lot while visiting Alexandria History Museum at The Lyceum and nearby museums or use metered parking on the street.

 The museum is located in Old Town Alexandria, near many shops, restaurants, and other museums and historic sites.
 Alexandria is half-way between Washington, D.C. and Mount Vernon.